zediogoviana/ethcule-poirot/README.md

 Recently, also added support for [ENS](https://ens.domains/), which means that addresses that have a name associated, will also have a `name` field in the respective node.
 This helps with visualization and identification of nodes when exploring the network.

-### Neo4J Database
+### Neo4j Database

-To store information we're using [Neo4J](https://neo4j.com/).
+To store information we're using [Neo4j](https://neo4j.com/).
 It's a graph data platform, and that's exactly the structure we want to represent a network of Ethereum Addresses.

-Neo4J can be installed locally, through several ways, and in this project we use their Docker image.
+Neo4j can be installed locally, through several ways, and in this project we're using their Docker image.

-There's also the possibility of using a fully managed cloud service called [Neo4J AuraDB](https://neo4j.com/cloud/platform/aura-graph-database/?ref=get-started-dropdown-cta).
-They offer a free version with a limit of 50k nodes and 175k relationships if you want to run a managed database.
+There's also the possibility of using a cloud service called [Neo4j AuraDB](https://neo4j.com/cloud/platform/aura-graph-database/?ref=get-started-dropdown-cta).
+They offer a free version with a limit of 50k nodes and 175k relationships if you want to run a fully managed database.

 ## Project Structure